andylamp/csv_to_csvs/README.md

 Index,Arrival_Time,Creation_Time,x,y,z,User,Model,Device,gt
 ```

-Now say you want to get file splits based on each User, what you could do is:
+Now say you want to get file splits based on each `User`, what you could do is:

 ```
 ./csv_to_csvs.py split myfile.csv cons "[6]"